derhuerst/friendly-audio-streaming-protocol/readme.md

 - un-overengineered: ~~XML~~ JSON, ~~[reverse HTTP](https://tools.ietf.org/id/draft-lentczner-rhttp-00.txt)~~ [WebSockets](https://en.wikipedia.org/wiki/WebSocket)
 - flexible: any client can control playback & play new media

+**If you want to try it out, head over to [Getting started](getting-started.md).**

 ![CC-licensed](https://img.shields.io/github/license/public-transport/friendly-public-transport-format.svg)
 [![chat on gitter](https://badges.gitter.im/public-transport/Lobby.svg)](https://gitter.im/public-transport/Lobby)

 ## How it works

 A FASP *receiver* is a WebSocket server.
-Any *client* can connect to it and send the following commands, encoded as JSON:
+Any number of *clients* can connect to it and send the following commands, encoded as JSON:

 - `['play', 'http://example.org/some-url']`
 - `['queue', 'http://example.org/some-url']`